 Jean-Marie Villemin: The Father Who Took Matters into His Own Hands

 For Jean-Marie, life was going rather well.
-He married Christine Blaise, and the two moved to a house that had been newly built, in Lépanges-sur-Vologne.
-Apart from being a homeowner, he had a baby boy named Gregory.
+He married Christine Blaise, and the two moved to a newly built house in Lépanges-sur-Vologne.
+Apart from being a homeowner, Jean-Marie had a baby boy named Gregory.
 Jean-Marie was proud of how smart Gregory was, doting on him as any father would dote on his child.
 All this changed when Gregory was taken away from him.

 Christine Villemin née Blaise: The Mother Who Was Accused of Killing Her Son